Ioana-Stefan/chat-app/README.md

 ## Description

 This application serves as a basic understanding of real-time event driven concepts of Node with the help of Socket.IO.
 It is a text chatting application designed to register, authenticate, and facilitate instant connections and communication between users.
+Some of the features include custom authentication, message notification, chat history and online users.

 ## Technologies Used